hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

 Conveyor provides an [open source Gradle plugin](https://github.com/hydraulic-software/conveyor/tree/master/gradle-plugin) which extracts configuration from your build and emits it as HOCON.
 It also lets you configure machine-specific dependencies that are automatically put into the right section of the input hierarchy.

-!!! info
+!!! warning
-    You must use Gradle 7 or above for the plugin to work.
+    * You must use Gradle 7 or above.
+    * When combined with the Compose Desktop Gradle plugin it's important to use version 1.2+ for Compose 1.2, and version 1.0.1 for older Compose releases.
+There was a binary compatibility break between these two Compose Desktop releases which necessitates matching plugin versions.

 ??? info "Which tool on top?"
     The Gradle plugin restricts itself to generating configuration for a few different reasons: